 Credit for Contributions to Qualifying Charitable Organizations was formerly known as the Working Poor Tax Credit.
-Thanks to the passage of SB 1216 on May 6, 2016, donors may now take up to $400 in tax credit and couples filing jointly may take up to $800 in tax credit for gifts made to WHEAT.
+Donors may take up to $400 in tax credit and couples filing jointly may take up to $800 in tax credit for gifts made to WHEAT.

 - Can I take this credit in addition to other credits such as credit for donations to schools and foster care agencies?

 Yes.
 Each tax credit is separate, so you can take the Charitable Tax Credit in addition to tax credits for schools and foster care agencies.
 See Form 301 on the Arizona Department of Revenue’s website for other credits you may be able to take.

 - Do I have to donate $400 or $800 at once?

 You do not have to donate the whole amount at once.
 Donations given throughout the year that add up to the $400 and $800 limits qualify for the tax credit.
 We can even set up a monthly gift option for you to spread the gifts out over the year.
 For more information, please call Jody at 602.955.5076.

 - Do I need a special form from WHEAT to take the Tax Credit?

 You simply need a receipt from WHEAT, which every donor receives by email or in the mail after making a monetary gift.
 The form you need to take the tax credit is Arizona Form 321, which is available on the Arizona Department of Revenue’s website and is included with many of the available self-filing tax programs like Turbo Tax.